-In my opinion, the best thing about AAS is that it offers cohesive, continuous phonics and spelling instruction from primary to middle school.
-Many programs teach either phonics or spelling, and making a switch from one program to another can be difficult for both children and parents!
+The best thing about AAS is that it offers cohesive, continuous phonics and spelling instruction from primary to middle school.
+Many programs teach either phonics or spelling, and making a switch from one program to another can be difficult.
 AAS provides that continuity of instruction that kids, especially kids who struggle with reading, really need.

 Best Online Supplement

 Reading Eggs – Reading Eggs Junior – Reading Eggspress

 Reading Eggs is an online game that will support your child from pre-reading ages through middle school.
 You’ll find interactive activities, games, songs, and over 2,000 ebooks in the included online library.
 These lessons feel like games, and are based on your child’s ability level – targeting that “just right” zone.

 Junior (ages 2-4) targets pre-reading skills with read-alouds, alphabet games, and learning sounds and letters.